Terbau/Popcorn-Pal/frontend/README.md

 ## Description

 Popcorn Pal is a website designed to help you decide which movie or series to watch.
-It offers information on the top 10 ranked films and provides options to filter by genre.
+It offers information on the top 10 ranked films and provides options to filter by genres.
 When you select a movie, you’ll see details on its rating, duration, and a brief description of its content.
 If you're having trouble deciding, you can use the "random" button for a suggestion.

 ## Developer Information